DDW Home > Construction Assistance Programs

 Construction Assistance Programs

 Each program has its own unique set of criteria and requirements, but utilizes a new combined application form.
-This version will allow data to be directly imported into our internal database.
-Please fill out the application and eMail it to DDW.
+This version will allow data to be directly imported into the DDW database.
+Please fill out the application and e-mail it to the Division of Drinking Water.
 Submittal deadlines for applications are also available.

-- Utah Community Development Block Grant Program: (801) 526-4326
+- Utah Community Development Block Grant Program (801-526-4326)

-When a project is evaluated for funding, an attempt is made to determine the "maximum affordable water bill" for the water system.
+When a project is evaluated for funding, an attempt is made to determine the maximum affordable water bill for the water system.
 This is calculated as 1.75% of the local MAGI.

 The Median Adjusted Gross Income (MAGI) of the applicant's service area is shown below.
 This is the most recent data from the Utah State Tax Commission.

-- $43.14 (as a reference this is 1.37% of 2011 State MAGI of $37,718)
+- $39.53 (as a reference, this is 1.26% of 2011 State MAGI of $37,718)

 Potential Construction Projects in Utah

 States differ in how they prioritize needed improvements for the water systems they oversee.
 Utah has a unique system in place called the Improvement Priority System (IPS) which is based on a point system for various deficiencies and violations.
-In concert with the Division's Project Priority List scoring system for funding capital improvements projects, we developed a list of potential construction projects based on the adjusted IPS points of the respective systems as well as their local income and water bills.
+In concert with the Division's Project Priority List scoring system for funding capital improvements projects, DDW developed a list of potential construction projects based on the adjusted IPS points of the respective systems as well as their local income and water bills.
 This list will alert engineering consultants to those systems in most need of capital improvements and that have IPS points that may be resolved by constructing drinking water infrastructure.

 Julie Cobleigh (801-536-4197)